 Invest in a Better Fork with Increased Travel

-Fork change can be quite expensive a maybe not worth it in the long run for a hardtail.
-I would look to invest in a full suspension bike in the future.
+Fork changes can be quite expensive and maybe not worth it in the long run for a hardtail.
 However, if you decide to go for it anyway, here is what you should be looking for.

 Tips to Ride Hardtail Downhill Better

 There are a few things you can do to lessen the chance of breaking both the bike and yourself.
 Take it slow, learn the trail, and progress in your skill level.
 If you go a little slower, the hit you take on roots and rocks will be a bit lighter.